KenyonJDev/KWebsite/README.md

 Once you are sure the code is in your new repository, delete the temporary local repository.

 `cd .. && rm -rf temp/`

+Your private repository on GitHub will now contain a complete copy of this template including the commits that were already made.
+You can now start your assignment by carrying out the following steps:

+Clone your private repository

+Change your **local config settings**.
+This is a vital step otherwise your commits won't show on the GitHub _graph_ and your grade will be affected.

+Start working on the assignment.